2019 Copa Libertadores final

-The 2019 Copa Libertadores Final was the final match which decided the winner of the 2019 Copa Libertadores, the 60th edition of the Copa Libertadores, South American's top-tier continental club football tournament organized by CONMEBOL.
+The 2019 Copa Libertadores final was the final match which decided the winner of the 2019 Copa Libertadores, the 60th edition of the Copa Libertadores, South American's top-tier continental club football tournament organized by CONMEBOL.
 The match was played on 23 November 2019 at the Estadio Monumental in Lima, Peru, between Brazilian team Flamengo and the defending champions, River Plate from Argentina.
 This was the first Copa Libertadores final to be played as a single match at a neutral venue chosen in advance, replacing the previous home-and-away format.

 Flamengo won the match 2–1, securing their second tournament title.
 As champions, they qualified as the CONMEBOL representative at the 2019 FIFA Club World Cup and the 2020 Recopa Sudamericana.
 They also automatically qualified for the 2020 Copa Libertadores group stage.

 Teams

 Venue

 The match was played at the Estadio Monumental in Lima, Peru.
-Originally scheduled at the Estadio Nacional in Santiago, Chile the match had to be relocated to the Estadio Monumental in Lima due to protests in Chile.
+Originally scheduled at the Estadio Nacional in Santiago, Chile, the match had to be relocated to the Estadio Monumental in Lima due to protests in Chile.
 It was the first final to be played as a single match at a neutral venue chosen in advance, replacing the home-and-away format used from 1960 to 2018.
 The second leg of the 2018 final was played at Santiago Bernabéu Stadium in Madrid, Spain, the first final held outside of South America, after security concerns cancelled the original second leg at the stadium of River Plate in Buenos Aires.

-This was the fourth Copa Libertadores Final held in Lima, after the play-off of the 1971 finals and the first legs of the 1972 and 1997 finals, all matches played at the Estadio Nacional.
+This was the fourth Copa Libertadores final held in Lima, after the play-off of the 1971 finals and the first legs of the 1972 and 1997 finals, all matches played at the Estadio Nacional.

-Host selection
+Original host selection

 In 2016, CONMEBOL proposed that the Copa Libertadores final be played as a single match instead of over two legs.
 It was only on 23 February 2018 that CONMEBOL was able to confirm that the 2019 final onwards would be played as a single match at a venue chosen in advance, and on 11 June 2018 set the date of the match as 23 November 2019.
-With the Argentine and Brazilian cities banned by CONMEBOL for this bidding, three national associations had officialized interest in hosting the 2019 Copa Libertadores Final.
+With the Argentine and Brazilian cities banned by CONMEBOL for this bidding, three national associations had officialized interest in hosting the 2019 Copa Libertadores final.

-On 14 August 2018, the CONMEBOL Council selected the Estadio Nacional Julio Martínez Prádanos in Santiago, Chile as the venue of the 2019 Copa Libertadores Final while the Estadio Nacional in Lima had been chosen to host the 2019 Copa Sudamericana Final.
+On 14 August 2018, the CONMEBOL Council selected the Estadio Nacional Julio Martínez Prádanos in Santiago, Chile as the venue of the 2019 Copa Libertadores final while the Estadio Nacional in Lima had been chosen to host the 2019 Copa Sudamericana final.
 The Uruguayan Football Association withdrew its bid because Estadio Centenario did not meet the CONMEBOL requirements.